NakulSAnandT/PortfolioProjects/README.md

 # PortfolioProjects
-A complete beginner who's learning about Data analytics This is a project which focuses upon covid dataset
+A complete beginner who's learning  more about data analytics